The Budget Backpacking Kit

 • S&H and taxes are not included in the prices unless through Amazon Prime.

-• Items that vary on trips such as food, fuel, guidebooks, and maps (which are trip dependent) not included.
+• Items that vary on trips, such as food, fuel, guidebooks, and maps (which are trip-dependent), are not included.
 Nor do I add a battery (Anker box or similar) or a phone.
 Newer phones can last quite a while without a charge.
-Most people are fine for 3-5 days of use esp in airplane mode.
-I don’t list a phone as, gasp, some people do leave them behind, and the weights vary in any case.
+Most people are fine for 3-5 days of use, especially in airplane mode.
+I don’t list a phone, and the weights vary.

-• Unlike the $300 kit, this kit can easily push into later fall conditions.
+• Unlike the sub-$400 frugal kit, this kit can easily push into later fall conditions.

 • For AliExpress or NatureHike clothing, I’d size up